 Regulatory and environment: While chemical industry addresses growing need for materials required by different sectors, the industry employs highly complex manufacturing process that often involves handling of toxic and hazardous chemicals.
 The process being energy intensive, the importance of safety, health, security and environmental protection cannot be underestimated.
-Like all chemical companies, your Company is subject to central, state, local and foreign laws and regulations relating to pollution, protection of the environment, greenhouse gas emissions, and the generation, storage, handling, transportation, treatment, disposal and remediation of hazardous substances and waste materials.
-Costs and capital expenditures relating to environmental, health or safety matters are subject to evolving regulatory requirements and depend on the timing of the promulgation and enforcement of specific standards which impose the requirements.
-Moreover, changes in environmental regulations could inhibit or interrupt the Company's operations, or require modifications to its facilities.
-Accordingly, environmental, health or safety regulatory matters could result in significant unanticipated costs or liabilities.
 The export performance of specialty chemicals so far has been good.
 European and developed markets have progressively tightened their import regulations citing environmental concerns and protection of domestic manufacturers.
 The most impactful regulation from an Indian perspective has been the European Union's REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) which addresses the production and use of chemicals and their potential impact on human health and environment.
 The substantial impact of REACH will come into effect from June 2018 that will regulate any chemical supplied to EU.
 REACH increases the safety, health and environmental compliance of chemical manufacturers supplying to EU, affecting underlying process costs.
-In a scenario where a number of Indian companies are likely to find this transition challenging, Seya has been REACH-complaint since its inception by adhering to highest standards of SHE (safety, Health & Environment).
+In a scenario where a number of Indian companies are likely to find this transition challenging, Seya has been REACHcomplaint since its inception by adhering to highest standards of SHE (safety, Health & Environment).